 Take the protective cover off the top of the jack and set the cable into the block of the jack.
 Insert each wire into its own separate slot, making sure that the wire matches the A or B configuration.
 The conductor wires should be extending out of the jack.

-Note: Consider to choose between T568A or T568B wiring scheme.
+Note: Consider choosing between T568A or T568B wiring schemes.
 The T568B is becoming more popular since it can be used with older color codes as well as newer codes.